 Description of Indicator

-This indicator compares the percentage of owners versus the percentage of renters for each county and Pennsylvania as a whole.
+This indicator compares the percentage of owners versus the percentage of renters for each county in the region and Pennsylvania.

 Why is it Important?